Where do I find help regarding LGBTQ situations in my home?

 Can I pay my fees online?

 Yes.
-Online payments will always be available within your Certemy profile.
+Online payments are preferred and will be available within your Certemy profile.
 Check or money order by mail is also accepted.

 How do I know what level of housing I am?